 A rootkit is a clandestine computer program designed to provide continued privileged access to a computer while actively hiding its presence.
 Today rootkits are generally associated with malware – such as Trojans, worms, viruses – that conceal their existence and actions from users and other system processes.

 However, jailbreaking increases the risk of malware infection or hacking.
 A jailbroken device can be easily victimised by a Trojan, or accessed remotely by an intruder.
-Any security measures provided by iOS and installed third-party applications may be rendered inoperable or untrustworthy.
+Any security measures provided by manufacturers and installed third-party applications may be rendered inoperable or untrustworthy.